Matt Dawson: Club

 Dawson joined Northampton in 1991 after leaving school and was among the last generation of players to have started their careers during the amateur era.
-Before rugby union became openly professional in 1995 he worked as a security guard and coached at Spratton Hall School.
+Before rugby union became openly professional in 1995, he worked as a security guard and coached at Spratton Hall School.
 He formed a successful half-back partnership with Paul Grayson, winning the 2000 Heineken Cup (though he missed the final through injury) and finishing runner-up in the Anglo-Welsh Cup three times.
 In the club's 130th anniversary poll he and Grayson were voted by fans into the all-time dream XV.

 In 2004, Dawson moved from Northampton to London Wasps after his contract was not renewed and won the Premiership title in his first season.

 On 7 April 2006, Dawson announced that he would be retiring from rugby completely at the end of the season and on 14 May 2006, he played his last game of Premiership rugby, when Sale denied Wasps their chance of winning the Premiership title four years in a row and so equalling Leicester's record.

 International

 In 1993, Dawson was a member of the England Sevens team which won the inaugural Sevens World Cup in Scotland.
-Dawson and competition teammate Lawrence Dallaglio are therefore the only players to have won the World Cup at both the 15- and 7-a-side games.
+Dawson and competition teammate Lawrence Dallaglio were the first players to win the World Cup at both the 15- and 7-a-side games.
+Ma'a Nonu & Mils Muliaina have since repeated this feat.

 Dawson made his international debut for England in December 1995, against Western Samoa, but would have to fight with Andy Gomarsall, Austin Healey but mostly Kyran Bracken for the England number 9 shirt.

-Dawson went on the 1997 British Lions tour to South Africa as third-choice scrum half behind Rob Howley and Austin Healey but injury to Howley and some good performances saw him make the starting line-up.
+Dawson went on the 1997 British Lions tour to South Africa as third-choice scrum-half behind Healey and Rob Howley, but injury to Howley and some good performances saw Dawson make the starting line-up.
 In the first test with ten minutes to go, Dawson broke from the base of a scrum and threw an overhead dummy that checked the four Springboks allowing him to scamper in for the winning try.
 That victory was the start of a 2–1 series win, clinched when he fed Jeremy Guscott for the series-winning drop goal.

 Dawson captained England for the first time when he was chosen as captain for the infamous 1998 "tour from hell" in the absence of more experienced internationals.
 Despite the disastrous results he would go on to establish himself in the starting XV.
 He became first-choice scrum half at the 1999 Rugby World Cup after Bracken's withdrawal due to injury and scored England's first try of the competition just eight minutes into the opening match, a 67–7 win, against Italy.

 He was captain in the 2000 Six Nations and often in the absence of Martin Johnson.